 KMOS (K-Band Multi-Object Spectrometer) is a near-infrared multi-object spectrometer that was built by a British-German consortium for the European Southern Observatory (ESO).
-Currently it is being integrated and installed as one of several second generation instruments on the Very Large Telecope (VLT) at Cerro Paranal (Chile, figure below).
+It was integrated and installed as one of several second generation instruments on the Very Large Telecope (VLT) at Cerro Paranal (Chile, figure below).

-KMOS will be capable of delivering spatially resolved spectral data of up to 24 scientific targets simultaneously by means of deployable Integral Field Units, each resolving a square field of 2.8x2.8 arcseconds into 14x14 spatial pixels.
+KMOS is capable of delivering spatially resolved spectral data of up to 24 scientific targets simultaneously by means of deployable Integral Field Units, each resolving a square field of 2.8x2.8 arcseconds into 14x14 spatial pixels.

-The USM participates in the project by developing and building the instrument software and electronics.
+The USM has participated in the project by developing and building the instrument software and electronics.